 - Current Update, last updated May 2, 2014 06:32 :

 Activity Summary: The eruption continued at the summit and within the east rift zone on International Women's Day.
-The summit tiltmeter network recorded continued DI deflation and the lava-lake level dropped 10 m.
+The summit tiltmeter network recorded weak inflationary tilt and the summit lava-lake level fluctuated slightly.
 At the middle east rift zone, two lava flows have been active on the Pu`u `O`o crater floor, going beyond the crater rim to the north and southeast; flows to the southeast remain active.
-The Kahauale`a 2 lava flow that was active as small scattered breakouts burning forest to the northeast but had not advanced substantially for several months.
+The Kahauale`a 2 lava flow whose distal end remained active and burning forest to the northeast but had not advanced substantially for several months.
 Gas emissions remained elevated.

-The summit remained inflated.
-Seismic tremor levels were low and variable with a few dropouts after midnight.
-Forty earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 1 within the southwest rift zone, 1 in the Ka`oiki Pali area, 9 beneath the south summit caldera, 3 beneath the summit caldera, 5 within the upper east rift zone, and 11 scattered on south flank faults.
+Seismic tremor levels were low with no dropouts since 5:20 am yesterday morning.
+Nineteen earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 1 within the southwest rift zone, 1 in the Ka`oiki Pali area, 3 beneath the summit caldera, 5 within the upper east rift zone, and 12 scattered on the south flank faults.
 GPS receivers spanning the summit caldera recorded changes mimicking the recent tilt changes (almost 2 cm of contraction for about 4 microradians of DI tilt in the most recent example) after recording about 3 cm of extension since early December, 2013; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.